iamkabilash/ab-testing-boilerplate/README.md

 npm run build
 ```

-_The build files will be found inside the dist directory.
-Copy necessary codes from there to use in your A/B testing tool._
+_The build files will be found inside the `dist` directory and which will be found next to the `src` directory you have mentioned in the `src-path.txt` file._

 ## Notes